 As your State Senator, my primary duty is to serve as your advocate in the complex world of government.
-One of the greatest honors I get in my job is interacting with my constituents on the issues facing them, or getting the chance to commemorate their achievements.
-If your request falls under one of the categories listed on the left, please follow the link for more information.
+One of the greatest honors I have in my job is interacting with my constituents when I have the opportunity to commemorate their achievements.
+If your request falls under one of the categories listed on below, please follow the link for more information.
 If your request falls outside of one of these topics, visit the Write to Rob page and tell me how I can be of service to you.

 I am happy to help you with problems you are experiencing or questions you may have regarding state agencies or the state government.
 Many times these correspondences inform my actions in the legislature, and can even become the driving force behind new legislative proposals or votes on introduced bills.

 As a State Senator, I have the opportunity to honor extraordinary residents who have made a positive contribution to our community.
 That is why I am happy to present constituents with a legislative citation to honor their public service efforts or a special achievement.
 If you would like to request a citation for someone, please contact me.